matztam/raymarine-evo-pilot-remote/README.md

 ### 3D print
 keypad and seal were printed using TPE.
 The front and back were laser cut of acrylic.
 The remaining parts were printed using PETG.
+The front was glued to the frame using T7000

 ![3d model](https://raw.githubusercontent.com/matztam/raymarine-evo-pilot-remote/master/3D-Models/1_remote_3d_model.png)